Brita vs. RO: Compare Costs, Filtration & Choose the Best

 Brita filters effectively reduce contaminants like chlorine (up to 99%) and lead (up to 99%), improving water taste and safety.
 They also help reduce plastic waste, as each filter can replace up to 300 plastic bottles, making them a convenient and eco-friendly option.

-But, Brita filters do not remove fluoride, nitrates, or certain pharmaceuticals, which can pose health risks.
+But, Brita filters are not like RO filters.
+They can't remove fluoride, nitrates, or pharmaceuticals which can pose health risks.
 Additionally, if filters are not replaced regularly, they may harbor bacteria.
 While they enhance taste, they may also slightly reduce beneficial minerals like calcium and magnesium.

 Reverse Osmosis Filters